 In 2016, the EPA Region 10 and the Washington State Department of Ecology (Ecology) conducted water sampling and field analysis at 10 federal and state fish hatcheries in Washington and in Idaho.
 The objective was to provide data on the concentrations of formaldehyde being discharged from hatcheries after applications of formalin, which is used by the hatcheries to control external parasites on hatchery fish and their eggs.

 Formalin is a generic term that describes a solution of 37% formaldehyde gas dissolved in water.
 The Food and Drug Administration (FDA) requires a 10-fold dilution of finfish treatment water and a 100-fold dilution of finfish egg treatment water, which should lead to a discharge concentration of no more than 25 parts per million (ppm), equivalent to 25 μL/L formalin, or 10 ppm formaldehyde (active ingredient).
 According to the FDA, additional instream dilution, infrequent use, and rapid degradation should render the discharged formalin below a level that causes significant environmental effects on aquatic animals.
-In a recent risk assessment of hatcheries covered by the EPA National Pollutant Discharge Elimination System (NPDES) General Permit for Federal Aquaculture Facilities and Aquaculture Facilities in Indian Country within Washington State, EPA Region 10 concluded that formalin use at hatcheries covered that NPDES General Permit is not likely to affect salmonids listed under the Endangered Species Act (ESA) in concentrations below 10 ppm formaldehyde in the receiving water.
+In a recent risk assessment of hatcheries covered by the EPA National Pollutant Discharge Elimination System (NPDES) General Permit for Federal Aquaculture Facilities and Aquaculture Facilities in Indian Country in Washington, EPA Region 10 concluded that formalin use at hatcheries covered that NPDES General Permit is not likely to affect salmonids listed under the Endangered Species Act (ESA) in concentrations below 10 ppm formaldehyde in the receiving water.
 Therefore, the EPA has used 10 ppm formaldehyde as the level of concern for this study, against which formaldehyde concentrations detected in samples were compared.

 The EPA and Ecology worked with staff and managers at U.S. Fish and Wildlife Service and Washington State Department of Fish and Wildlife to identify which hatcheries in the Northwest use the most formalin, and to ensure that sampling included a range of formalin use scenarios (i.e., egg, juvenile, and adult treatments).
 By sampling formaldehyde in the effluent at facilities that use the most formalin across Washington and Idaho, and by sampling during peak formalin use, this study intended to capture a reasonable worst-case scenario for